an7708/prodesk-capstone-project---VitalSync/README.md

 ### Doctor Dashboard

 - Daily schedule rendered as a vertical timeline showing all appointments for the current day
-- Each appointment card displays patient name, visit reason, scheduled time, duration, and current status
+- Each appointment card displays patient's name, visit reason, scheduled time, duration, and current status
 - Inline status update controls to confirm, complete, or cancel without navigating away from the schedule
 - Quick stats panel showing total patients seen this week, pending appointments, and prescriptions written this month
 - Patient lookup restricted to patients under the doctor's active care